 Every parent wants to have knowledge at their fingertips to better help them thrive in parenthood.
 With Mother’s Day right around the corner, I wanted to give new moms all the advice that I could!
 Preparing for the Challenges of Motherhood begins with you!

 Disclosure: Some of the links below are affiliate links, meaning at, no additional cost to you, I will earn a commission if you click through and make a purchase.
 Please read my disclosure for more info.

 ADVICE FROM THIS MOTHER STARTS HERE

 Becoming a mom happens overnight and you are only given nine months to prepare.
 HOLY POPSICLE STICK BATMAN.
 That is not a lot of time.
-Well, let’s not waste any more of it and get straight to the nitty-gritty of it.
+From knowing what you need to pack in your hospital bag to how to give your baby his first bath!
+Let’s not waste any more of it and get straight to the nitty-gritty of it.